wwood/singlem/README.md

 * How many different kinds of TM6 do I have?
 * What is the Chao 1 diversity of my sample?
-* Is the Acidobacteria in sample 1 very closely related to the Acidobacteria in sample 2?
+* Are the Acidobacteria in sample 1 very closely related to the Acidobacteria in sample 2?
 * Do I have population genomes for the main community members?

 An overview of your community can be obtained like so: